gwpy/gwsumm/docs/index.rst

 The `gwsumm` package is a tool used by the
-`Laser Interferometer Gravitational-wave Observatory (LIGO) <http://www.ligo.org>`_ to collect, aggregate, and visually summarise the myriad data produced throughout the experiment in order to characterise instrument performance.
+`Laser Interferometer Gravitational-wave Observatory (LIGO) <http://www.ligo.org>`_ to collect, aggregate, and visually summarise the sundry data produced throughout the experiment in order to characterise instrument performance.

 The output of this package, known internally as the 'summary pages', give an